 Fast forward a few years, and I am married with children.
 Both of my children have eczema, asthma, gastrointestinal disorders, and food allergies.
 It wasn't until I had to undergo a total elimination diet while breastfeeding my youngest, that I was finally able to pinpoint all of the foods that have caused me so much pain over the years.
 I am raising my food allergic children as vegan, which is sometimes tricky and involves a lot more work.
 Most convenience foods are out: if they cater to vegans, they usually contain our allergens; if they are food-allergy friendly, they are usually not vegan.

-f, researcher, gardener, baker, and creative genius in order to feed us.
+I have to be nutritionist, chef, researcher, gardener, baker, and creative genius in order to feed us.

 I am The Allergic Vegan.